This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Le Fort osteotomy is surgery to fracture and move bones in your face.
+Le Fort osteotomy is surgery to break and move bones in your face.
 There are 3 types of Le Fort surgery.
 Each type of surgery moves different bones in your face.
 During Le Fort I surgery, your maxillary bone (area just above your upper teeth) is fractured.
 During Le Fort II surgery, fractures are made above your nose and in your upper jaw.
 During Le Fort III surgery, fractures are made through your cheekbones and the bones around your eyes.

 - You have a fever.